venky2350/Springboot-cicd-on-k8s/README.md

 5. Docker image pushed to registry.
 6. Argo CD pulls updated manifests and deploys to Kubernetes.
 7. NGINX routes requests to `/app`, `/admin`, and `/reports`.
-8. Users access app via browser.
+8. Users access the app via a browser.

 > ✅ Final Output: Secure, production-grade Spring Boot app running on Kubernetes with full DevOps automation.